Reza-Pourrahim/clustering-analysis-of-house-announcements-in-Rome/README.md

-**This work includes two stages:**
+<H3>This work includes two stages:</H3>

 **1) Does basic house information reflect house's description?
 (Web Scraping - Clustering)** <br>
-In this assignment we will perform a clustering analysis of house announcements in Rome from Immobiliare.it. we will implement two clustering and compare the results we get.
-For this end, first, we will create two datasets and each of them will be filled by data that we scraped.
+In this assignment we perform a clustering analysis of house announcements in Rome from Immobiliare.it. we implement two clustering and compare the results we get.
+For this end, first, we create two datasets and each of them filled by data that we scraped.
 <br>
 <br>
 **2) Find the duplicates!
 (Hashing)** <br>